Policies

 Exam Attendance Policy

 You must attend all exams to pass the class.
-We will consider granting an incomplete given extenuating circumstances that are communicated to course staff.
+We will consider granting an incomplete given extenuating circumstances that are communicated with appropriate documentation to course staff.

 Grading